Media Optimization & Cloudimage

 </picture>

-These two samples work the same for the end user: it will ask Cloudimage to produce 3 different variants of the same image (480px, 960px and 1920px) and only display the most adequate one.
+These two samples work the same for end users: the browser requests three variants of the same image (480px, 960px, and 1920px) and displays the most appropriate one.